 You may want to delete the registration records for the enrollment group before deleting the enrollment group itself.
-You can see and manage the registration records for an enrollment group manually on the Registration Records tab for the group in Azure portal.
-You can retrieve and manage the registration records programmatically using the Device Registration State REST APIs or equivalent APIs in the DPS service SDKs, or using the az iot dps enrollment-group registration Azure CLI commands.
+You can see and manage the registration records for an enrollment group manually on the registration status page for the group in the Azure portal.
+Or, you can retrieve and manage the registration records programmatically using the Device Registration State REST APIs or equivalent APIs in the DPS service SDKs, or using the az iot dps enrollment-group registration Azure CLI commands.

 To deprovision a single device from an enrollment group: